PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Pancho Villa Songs

-If you are a real legend people will be singing about you.
-Swing along while reading about Pancho Villa - A Life in Corridos.
-A corrido is a Mexican ballad.
+If you are a real legend, people will be singing about you.
+Swing along while listening to General Villa's corrido.
+A corrido is a Mexican ballad, by the way.

 Pancho Villa's Short Biography